komiamiko/doodads/non_euclidean/README.md

 Relevant files:

 - `hype.py` contains an abstract space class with geometry formulas and implementations for all the K you could want

+Komi's note:

+*This is some top tier math cheese going on here.
+In the process of developing hype.py I developed a lot of math formulas.
+I never had to examine the properties of the manifolds or use the projected models of the spaces, as serious mathematicians did.
+I just made unit tests.
+I started with some existing known to be correct mathematical formulas and expectations for how geometry within the spaces should behave, made tests to encompass everything I missed, and then made guesses about the formulas until something worked.
+Not only that though, but after the 2D curvature kept showing up, I concluded that curvature is 2D quantity describing the space, even in higher dimensions.
+This seems to correspond to the Gaussian curvature, but I didn't previously find a good explanation for it.
+It sounded counterintuitive since, well, why should an N-dimensional space be described by a 2-dimensional quantity?
+But that's how it all works out.
+Anyway, this has been an enlightening journey.
+Enjoy the math library.*